ChrstphrHll/npc_gen/students/Gavyn Sadalymn.md

 ---
 ### Description
 - 5th year Human Ranger in Jettenia
-- curly platinum hair that's a tousled bed head, Hazel eyes, and Light Tan skin
+- short curly platinum hair that's put up, Hazel eyes, and Light Tan skin
 - Is Efficient and Retiring, and has Nature as their ideal

 ### Organizations